mimikgit/mIoT/README.md

 4) The output of the above command will return status code of 200 after the deployment is successful.

-5) Now you can read about the microservice APIs in this microservice and check its functionalities.
+5) Now you can read about the APIs in this microservice and check their functionalities on [SwaggerHub](https://app.swaggerhub.com/apis/mimik/mIoT/1.0.0).

 <h2>How to build a microservice</h2>